Back to overview

 Decode The Coverage

 Separate asylum, illegal crossings, legal labor migration, students, family reunification, and integration outcomes.
 Media often mixes them because the emotional word 'migration' is stronger than the policy category.
-This week's sample leans left in visibility and reads as alarmist in tone, so the first correction is to look for the missing counter-pressure before accepting the dominant frame.
+This week, the visible sample leans left in publisher visibility and reads as alarmist in tone.
+Treat that as a clue, not a verdict.
+Start by testing whether capacity claims are backed by actual housing, processing, return, and labor-absorption numbers.
+Then look for the missing actor: who is absent, who pays, who profits, who carries the risk, and what timeline the article refuses to discuss.
+Recent headlines in the sample include: still collecting a stable headline sample.

 Conclusion